We publish our annual flow and spill figures here (last updated March 2023).

 What is a spill?

 If our wastewater treatment works receives more rainwater and wastewater than we're able to process or store, our network could back up which could cause flooding via manholes, drains and toilets.
-To prevent this, where we can, we store and filter the surplus through a screen before releasing it into the environment – this is called a spill.
+To prevent this, where we can, we store and filter the surplus through a screen before releasing it through outfalls into rivers and the sea – This is called a spill.

-Water companies are permitted by the Environment Agency to only spill under strict conditions in order to protect homes, protect the environment and manage storms.
+Water companies are permitted by the Environment Agency to spill only under strict conditions, to protect homes, protect the environment and manage storms.

 Sometimes, we also have to spill if wastewater stops moving through our network – for example, due to a pump failure.
 Again, wastewater with nowhere else to go can flood homes and communities, so we release it to prevent this happening.